Enter your ZIP to find local pros.

 DIY Siding Repair vs. Hiring a Pro

-Some siding repairs are simple enough for handy homeowners.
-For example, replacing a single vinyl panel or re-caulking joints is usually manageable.
+Some siding repairs are simple enough for handy homeowners, like replacing a single vinyl panel or re-caulking joints.
 However, large repairs, structural damage, or anything involving moisture intrusion should be handled by a professional.

 DIY works best when: